 5. Stony Batter Historic Reserve

 Located at the eastern end of Waiheke Island, Stony Batter Historic Reserve is a place of New Zealand history, as well as being a beautiful scenic reserve.
 Formed in the 1930s, it was established as part of a coastal defense system protecting Auckland.
-It is now a protected area itself and a must-see when visiting Waiheke Island.
+It is now a protected area itself and high on a list of things to do on Waiheke Island.

 You can see the gun emplacements that have been left behind and there’s a collection of tunnels here connecting passages that were part of a defense fortress created during WWII.
 You can explore the Stony Batter Tunnels on a guided tour to learn more about their fascinating history.